Mould cases on the rise during rainy season

 “Mould is able to replicate itself every 12 to 24 hours, so we’re getting these big fungal blooms in people’s homes and workplaces,” said Mr Mantle.

-Mould’s primary purpose is to break down organic matter such as dust on walls and organic material found in some types of paint, therefore damp walls are able to support large mould growth.
+Mould’s primary purpose is to break down organic matter such as dust on walls and organic material found in some types of paint, so damp walls are able to support large mould growth.

-When Mr Zahir Latif, 39, and his fiancee returned home from a three-week holiday in early January, they found mould spread across his wooden shoe cabinet and doors.
+When Mr Zahir Latif, 39, and his fiancee returned home from a three-week holiday in early January, they found mould spread over his wooden shoe cabinet and doors.

-Non-wooden belongings were not spared.
-Mouldy white patches were soon found on his mousepad, caps and the leather on his headphones.
+His non-wooden belongings were not spared.
+He soon found mouldy white patches on his mousepad, caps and the leather on his headphones.

-He believes that the mould exacerbated his fiancee’s eczema, causing her skin to feel drier and more itchy.
+He also believes that the mould exacerbated his fiancee’s eczema, causing her skin to feel drier and more itchy.

 Mould releases allergens that are harmless to most people, but can trigger allergic reactions like itchy skin, wheezing, runny nose and asthma in others, said Dr Loh Jia Tong, 35, an assistant professor from Nanyang Technological University’s School of Biological Sciences.

-“When we inhale these particles from the mould, they will enter our respiratory tract.
+“When we inhale these particles from the mould, they will enter our respiratory tracts.
 In predisposed individuals, their immune systems will overreact.”

-This can manifest as asthma or allergic rhinitis, an inflammation of the inside of the nose.
-If contact is made through skin, it can manifest as eczema, Dr Loh said.
+This can result in asthma or allergic rhinitis, an inflammation of the inside of the nose.
+If contact is made through skin, it can result in eczema, Dr Loh said.

 Children and the elderly are also more susceptible to mould’s effects.